pv/github-pull-request-fwd/README.rst

     github-pull-request-fwd mail CACHE.json USER/PROJECT RECEIVER@SOMEWHERE

-Generate an RSS feed from Github Pull Requests and all comments in them.
+Generate an RSS feed or mails from Github Pull Requests and all comments in them.

 What mails are generated is determined by the ``last_mailed`` timestamp